binfiles/binfiles.net/README.md

 Data files are created using binary byte sizes.
 For example, 1MB = 1048576 Bytes or 500MB = 524288000 Bytes.

-The data files were generated using this command with a 1MB data file as an example:

-    fsutil file createNew 1048576.bin 1048576

 These are the sizes currently supported on binfiles.net mirrors:

 1MB:	1048576